momentohq/public-dev-docs/docs/cache/limits.md

 :::note

-To further reduce the number of operations charged against your account, look into setting the [read concern](./learn/how-it-works/read-concern) header to `Express`, which will result in read calls to incur fewer operations against Momento
+To further reduce the number of operations charged against your account, look into setting the [read concern](./learn/how-it-works/read-concern) header to `Express`.
+This will reduce the charged operations count to 0.8x the default value, and will reduce latencies for frequently accessed keys.
 :::